pyudev/pyudev/doc/index.rst

 the last release [#changes]_.

 The basic binding is implemented in pure Python atop of ctypes_, contains no native code and has no dependencies.
-The only requirement is Python 2.6 or newer, Python 3 is supported as well.
-Morever, ``libudev`` must be available at runtime to ``import pyudev``.
+The only requirement are Python 2.6 or newer (Python 3 is supported as well) and of course udev_.  pyudev is tested against udev_ 151 and newer, older versions of udev_ may or may not work.
+If pyudev doesn't work with your udev_ version, please report an issue (see :ref:`contribution`).

 The toolkit integration modules in :mod:`pyudev.pyqt4`, :mod:`pyudev.pyside` and :mod:`pyudev.glib` require some libraries from the corresponding